Quantcast

 Print Friendly and PDF

-This holiday stuffing recipe can be made up to three days in advance if you wish.
-Just mix the ingredients together and store in the refrigerator.
-On the big feast day, you can either bake in a 9 x 13 casserole dish or stuff in the bird.
+This holiday dressing recipe can be made up to three days in advance if you wish.
+Just mix the ingredients and store in the refrigerator.
+On the big day, you can either bake it in a 13 x 9 casserole dish or stuff it into the bird, thus turning it into stuffing.
+Note that if you are using the recipe as stuffing, you should give it a head start and heat it up before putting into the bird.
+It, like the turkey, needs to reach a safe temperature before eating.

-We think the stuffing tastes best with homemade bread crumbs.
+We think it tastes best with homemade bread crumbs.
 They soak up the liquid more (and, hence, the flavor).
-To make homemade bread crumbs, either let the two loaves of bread get a little stale (our preference) or you can cube them first and let them dry in the oven.
-If you don’t want to make the bread crumbs, use 16 cups dry storebought bread crumbs.
+To make homemade bread crumbs, let the two loaves of bread get a little stale (our preference) or you can cube them first and let them dry in the oven.
+If you don’t want to make the bread crumbs, use 16 cups dry store-bought bread crumbs.

 Ingredients